-Creating a brief from this information would entail a whole new list of steps, which is what makes MarketMuse a valuable platform.
+Creating a brief from this information would entail a whole new list of steps.
+That’s what makes MarketMuse a valuable platform.
 Our clients love it, and we’re always available to tell you more.

 - User intent and searcher task accomplishment are essential to ranking in 2018

 - You need a multi-faceted strategy that takes into account stages in the funnel as well as topical authority